codycarroll/birdsense_TNC/README.md

 ### DataPane Authentication
 An API token is required to access DataPane and generate a dashboard report on [DataPane](https://datapane.com/).
 Follow the instruction below and set DataPane API key in repo secrets:

-  1. Create a DataPane account and login
+  1. Create a DataPane account use the [link](https://cloud.datapane.com/accounts/signup/) and login
   2. Go to Getting started => LOGIN TO DATAPANE (Login with your API key) and copy the API Token.
 Or you can find the token in your [DataPane profile](https://cloud.datapane.com/settings/).
   3. Add the API token as a repo secret with the Name DATAPANE_TOKEN